 Decision Support Systems (DSS) are computer-based information systems that provide interactive information support to managers and business professionals during the decision-making process.
-DSS use analytical models, specialized databases, a decision maker's own insights and judgments, and an interactive, computer-based modeling process to support semi-structured business decisions.Â
+DSS use analytical models, specialized databases, a decision maker's own insights and judgments, and an interactive, computer-based modeling process to support semi-structured business decisions.

 Executive Information Systems (EIS) or Executive Support Systems (ESS) are information systems that combine many of the futures of MIS and DSS.
-Here the information is presented in forms tailored to the preferences of the executives using the system, such as graphical user interface, customized to the executives graphics displays, exception reporting, trend analysis, and abilities to 'drill-down' and retrieve displays of related information quickly at lower levels of detail.
+Here the information is presented in forms tailored to the preferences of the executives using the system, such as graphical user interface, customized to the executive graphics displays, exception reporting, trend analysis, and abilities to 'drill-down' and retrieve displays of related information quickly at lower levels of detail.

 Specialized Processing Systems (PS) are information systems characterized as functional business systems, strategic information systems, knowledge management systems, and expert systems.

 It is important to realize that business applications of information systems in the real world are typically integrated combinations of all these types of information systems.
-In practice, all these different types and roles of information systems are combined into integrated or Cross-Functional Business Information Systems that provide a variety of functions.
+In practice, all these different types and roles of information systems are combined into integrated or Cross-

+Functional Business Information Systems that provide a variety of functions.
 Thus, most information systems are designed to produce information and support decision making for various levels of management and business functions, as well as perform record-keeping and transaction-processing chores.
-Prepared by: Dr. V.M.
-Senthilkumar, Associate Professor, Department of Commerce, KAHE.
-14/20

-Unit - I Management Information System 2017-18 Whenever you analyze or work with an information system, you probably see that it provides information for a variety of managerial levels and business functions.
-This will be explain and demonstrated in greater details in Lectures 7 to 12 of this course.
+Whenever you analyze or work with an information system, you probably see that it provides information for a variety of managerial levels and business functions.

-The figure below illustrates the scope of the managerial challenges and opportunities facing business managers and professionals in effectively managing information systems and technologies

-To analyse an organisations competitive advantage one just has look at Michael Porter's competitive forces model.
+To analyze an organization's competitive advantage one just has to look at Michael Porter's competitive forces model.

 Competitive advantage grows fundamentally from the value a firm is able to create to their customers.
-Customers are willing to pay for value and superior value stems from offering lower prices than competitors for equivalent benefits or providing unique benefits that more than offset higher prices.", Porter (1985:3).
+Customers are willing to pay for value and superior value stems from offering lower prices than competitors for equivalent benefits or providing unique benefits that more than offset higher prices.